-Do your employees like to listen to music while they work?
-For many, engagement, morale, and overall productivity increase through listening to music.
+Do your employees like listening to music while they work?
+For many, music helps increase engagement, morale, and overall productivity.
 But, is music in the workplace actually beneficial to your business’s growth?
-To find out, pay attention to current research, laws on playing music in the workplace, and other business policies.

 - Focus on work